dejanvasic85/banksy/readme.md

 ## Subscribing to Transactions

 Each user configuration should have a publisher associated with a type and address.
 At the moment Amazon SNS is only supported but can easily be extended.
+The benefit of sending it to a service like SNS is that it allows multiple subscribers to receive the message.

+This is also a nice separation of concerns because the other side listening to transactions becomes a push mechanism.
+So my other repository for processing the messages can be found [here](https://github.com/dejanvasic85/banksy-ynab).